-- proposed by Mootha et al (2003) - very similar (and was one of the motivations for this work) but is more complex and computationally expensive - they discuss gene sets, S, which are the same as categories - they sidestep multiple testing issues by testing a single hypothesis (the maximal observed per set statistic) - I will sidestep multiple testing issues by simply reporting unadjusted p-values
+- proposed by Mootha et al (2003) - very similar (and was one of the motivations) but more complex and computationally expensive - they discuss gene sets, S, which are the same as categories

 Gene Set Enrichment

 - For each gene set S, a Kolmogorov-Smirnov running sum is computed - The assayed genes are ordered according to some criterion (say a two sample t-test; or signal-to-noise ratio SNR). - Beginning with the top ranking gene the running sum increases when a gene in set S is encountered and decreases otherwise - The enrichment score (ES) for a set S is defined to be the largest value of the running sum.